dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // Wir werden zum Gerüst.
 Du wirst zurückgerufen. <br>
 // Freedom does not live in silence, but in the upright word. <br>
 // Courage is the flower that blooms among ruins. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1942 — FREQUENCY RECEIVED BY ELIZEBETH SMITH FRIEDMAN. <br>
+\>SCAFFOLDING: CRYPTOGRAPHIC RESONANCE — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// In every intercepted signal, we uncover not only plots, but the fragile heartbeat of civilizations. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>